riccardone/EventStore.Tools.Linker/README.md

-# eventstore-tools
-Toolset to add features to EventStore OSS

-# EventStoreReplica a tool for cross cluster replication
+# Linker is a tool for EventStore cross cluster replication
 This is a .Net Standard library for replicating user data between EventStore clusters or single instances.
 It requires a reference to the latest EventStore.Client nuget available at the time this tool was implemented or changed.
 If you need to reference a different version of EventStore.Client, you can fork the repo or open an issue to get a different nuget version.

 You can reference this project using Nuget